-Confusion abounds around the topic of US citizens living abroad and taxes.
-In this article we’re going to clear up a few common misunderstandings and set the record straight.
+Many US citizens living abroad aren’t sure whether they need to file US taxes.
+In this article we’re going to clear up a few common misconceptions, and provide some strategies for success.

 Do US citizens living abroad have to file US taxes?